jingyu-cai/roomba/README.md

 The code for converting the converged Q-matrix into the action and node sequence are located in `kinematics.py`:
 - `get_action_sequence()`: After loading the converged q_matrix.csv, we will iterate through each state, beginning with 256 (when robot is at the origin) and choose the largest Q-value as the action to take.
 We will append each action onto the `self.action_sequence` array containing elements of tuples in the form of (obj, clr, node)
 - `get_node_sequence()`: After computing the shortest paths between each nodes using the `floyd_warshall()` function from `compute_distances.py`, we will find where the robot’s current node is and which node it should go next to pick up an object from `self.action_sequence` and convert that into a sequence of nodes that represents the shortest path between the two nodes, then we will find the sequence of nodes that represents the shortest path between the node of the object and the node of the bin.
 We append the two sequences as one object onto the `self.node_sequence` array to indicate a complete action, and we iterate through the `self.action_sequence` until all actions are converted into sequences of nodes.

-#### Path Finding

-- **Finding the Optimal Path in Graph Representation:**

-We needed to implement an optimal path finding algorithm for both the calculation of reward in the training phase and navigating the map in the execution phase.
-To do this, we represented the map abstractly in graph form using its adjacency matrix.
-Then we calculated the shortest paths using the Floyd Warshall algorithm.
-This is a dynamic programming based algorithm that calculates the distance between each pair of nodes in a weighted graph by considering the intermediate nodes the shortest path can go through.
-We modified the algorithm to also print out the list of nodes for the shortest path between each pair of nodes.

-- The code for path finding is located in the distances folder in `compute_distances.py`.
-We read the adjacency matrix provided by the user and preprocess it to give infinity weights to edges that do not exist.
-- The `floyd_warshall()` function takes in the preprocessed adjacency matrix as the argument and returns the shortest distances and paths based on the Floyd Warshall algorithm.
-- `find_shortest_path()` uses the subsequent node information for each pair of nodes to recursively calculate the list of nodes for the shortest paths.
-- The shortest distances are saved to `distances.npy` and the shortest paths are saved to `shortest_paths.txt`.

 #### Perception